-2. Getting referrals
+5. Getting referrals

 They can boost your credibility and reputation by being introduced by someone who can vouch for you — or at least say a few nice things about you.

 Unless you're too demanding and annoying, people are generally always willing to help out.
-Pick a handful of your most trusted contacts and ask them for favor using the following template.
+Pick a handful of your most trusted contacts and ask them for a favor using the following template.

-Email example: Asking for a referral
+Email template: Asking for a referral